+A tradition born of bootlegging….
 Just how long does it take for a barrel to travel along the Kettle River from the Midway Bridge at Ferry, Washington to the Town Bridge of Curlew, Washington?
 In an annual event, that’s been taking place since 1950 (with a short hiatus in the 1970’s), folks in Curlew challenge […]

 If it has been awhile since you enjoyed the excitement of small-town, dirt-track racing, this is the perfect time to reacquaint yourself with the experience.

 Located a half mile south of Republic, Washington on Pendry Road, the nonprofit Eagle Track Raceway Association hosts 3/8 mile, dirt-track, stock car racing.
 Classes include Modified, Street Stock, and Fever Four (Fever-4).

+Ride a country fair merry-go-round at the Ferry County Fairgrounds and experience the golden age of carousels….
 In 1958 a group of local ranchers cosigned a $2000.00 loan to purchase a portable Country Fair style carousel, with 24 hand-carved horses, that they’d located in Tacoma, Washington.
 They carried it back to Republic, Washington in the […]

 In 1898 a woman on horse back rode the hills around Republic, Washington looking for a suitable burial place for a man who’d recently died.
 At the time, Republic was a rough and tumble gold rush town filled to the brim with miners, and as yet hadn’t established a cemetery.
 That all changed when a […]